zzzprojects/EntityFramework-FAQ/docs2/pages/documentations/insert/fastest-way-to-insert.md

-# Entity Framework - Fastest Way To Insert
+# Fastest Way To Insert

 ## What's the fastest way to insert?